 I can promise you however, that if you do take a stab at watching some of these films, you will suddenly start understanding all the references in your other favorite shows.
 My Little Ponies Friendship is Magic ( yes, i’m an addict) has scenes from Gone with the Wind, Star Wars, Music Man, Indiana Jones and Noir films.
 Spaceballs and Blazing Saddles mock Star Wars and every Western ever made.
 The Unbreakable Kimmy Schmidt is laced with old movie references and even Gossip Girl references every film rooted in New York, including Breakfast at Tiffany’s.
 When you start watching the good old stuff, you’ll see where the writers for the good new stuff get their inspiration.

+Check out the above movie list for your film education.
 If nothing else you’ll have a little more knowledge to share at parties and impress those older relatives you have trouble talking to at those big family events.